nopnop2002/Arduino-ESPAT-TCP/README.md

 # Flash AT firmware to ESP01.
 The 3.3V output of the UART-USB converter has too little current to be used.
 Power is supplied using 5V from the UART-USB converter and 3.3V from the regulator.
+GPIO2 must be pulled up.
+GPIO0 must be connected to GND.
+CH_PD must be pulled up.

 ![esp01-flash](https://user-images.githubusercontent.com/6020549/33159146-b8456238-d053-11e7-8202-a86cca2f8a3d.jpg)

 I used the Flash download tool.
 See [here](https://github.com/nopnop2002/Arduino-ESPAT-TCP/tree/master/Flash_AT_firmware).